jgregoriods/rongopy/README.md

 <p>The absence of word separation is a major drawback that prevents, for example, the application of the model designed by Luo et al. (<a href="http://dx.doi.org/10.18653/v1/P19-1303">2019</a>), which depends on matching cognates at the word level.</p>

 <h3>LinearSVC and LSTM</h3>
-<p>Initially, a Linear Support Vector Classification (SVC) model was trained on the corpus with real Rapanui and the two pseudo datasets using an <i>n</i>-ngram range of 2 to 3 syllables.
-The classification achieves a validation accuracy above 95%.
+<p>Initially, a Linear Support Vector Classification (SVC) model was trained on the corpus with real Rapanui and the two pseudo datasets using an <i>n</i>-ngram range of 2 to 6 syllables.
+The classification achieves a high validation accuracy (near 100%).
 However, a problem that I found when using LinearSVC with a language like Rapanui (which has a very limited phonological inventory) is that it is very prone to misclassifying random concatenations of syllables that eventually contain Rapanui words, but which don't make sense as a sentence.
 Increasing the <i>n</i>-gram range did not solve this issue.</p>

 ```python
 >>> svc = LanguageModelSVC(labelled_texts)